Nuclear blasts…they’re not thought about much in modern society — at least not as much as they were a generation ago.

 You need a structure that will not only protect you from this radiation as it’s falling but also as it accumulates on the ground.

-Stick-built structures (e.g. most residential homes) offer very little protection whatsoever.
+Stick-built structures (e.g., most residential homes) offer little protection.

 Don’t get me wrong, they’re most certainly safer than the alternative of standing outside, but you really need to find something safer.

 A brick or concrete structure will shield you much better from radiation than a sheet of plywood, and some drywall will.
 Typically, the larger the building and the heavier the construction material, the safer you’ll be inside it.